 Careers at Data Protection People

-Data Protection People are a fast growing consultancy based in the UK with the head office in Leeds.
-We have the current vacancies available:
+Data Protection People are a fast growing consultancy based in the UK with a head office in Leeds.
+We have the current vacancies available.

-To make an application for one of our roles or speculatively submit your CV directly to our recruitment manager please forward it to firstname.lastname@example.org
+To make an application for one of our roles, or to speculatively submit your CV to our recruitment manager, please email it to [email protected]

 Unfortunately, we’re unable to offer employment to anyone who does not have the right to work in the UK.
 Further information on working in the UK and work permits is available on the following UK government site: www.gov.uk/legal-right-work-uk